aidanmcinern/proj_beta/README.md

 The [Technology Stack](#technologystack) section outlines in greater detail the tools i subsequently used to develop this website.

 As a hobby site, i was keen to keep costs on it down.
-The website is pretty lightweight - and by opting for free tier services (where possible) in Azure, the cheapest option in ChatGBT (3.5) and open source,the running cost of the site is around €2/month.
+It's pretty lightweight - and by opting for free tier services (where possible) in Azure, the cheapest option in ChatGBT (3.5) and open source,the running cost of the site is around €2/month.

 ---